Fly Cash Free - Pay Taxes & Fees With Aeroplan Miles

-For those who have some left-over miles they want to get rid of, this may also be a good opportunity.
-For years, the only way to get rid of 10,500 miles or so was to buy gift cards.
-But with redemption values as low as $.0071, a lot of value was left on the table.
-Now, you can use as many of your left-over points as you can to pay for your taxes and fees, and get a lit more value than before.
+For those with more Aeroplan points than they know what to do with, this is a great opportunity to get some additional value.
+For those who have some left-over points they want to get rid of, this may also be a good opportunity.
+For years, the only way to get rid of 10,500 points or so was to buy gift cards.
+But with redemption values as low as $.0071 for gift cards, a lot of value was left on the table.
+Now, you can use as many of your left-over points as you can to pay for your taxes and fees, and get a little more value than before.

 If you regularly redeem your points for flights, but don’t have tons of points, you’re better off redeeming your Aeroplan points for flights.
 Use cash to pay for the taxes and fees if you notice you are not getting a value of at least $.0109 or 1.09 cents per point.
 There’s no sense in redeeming points for taxes and fees if you can get more value redeeming them for flights.
 It’s nice to see Aeroplan adding a little more flexibility to the program.
 While the value is not as high as we would have liked, all in all, it’s definitely a net positive.
 Don’t forget to take advantage of the huge Aeroplan welcome bonuses available for new credit card sign-ups.
 If Aeroplan’s not your thing, compare Canada’s best credit cards here.